-MIAMI - March 31, 2016 - One of downtown Miami's busiest busy streets may soon become a lot more user-friendly.
-The Miami Downtown Development Authority, in partnership with the City of Miami and Miami Dade County will host a Complete Streets Workshop April 4th through April 6th to discuss repurposing one of its most trafficked corridors - SE/SW 1st Street, between Biscayne Boulevard and SW 2nd Avenue.
+MIAMI - One of downtown Miami's busiest busy streets may soon become a lot more user-friendly.
+The Miami Downtown Development Authority, in partnership with the City of Miami and Miami Dade County will host a Complete Streets Workshop today through April 6th to discuss repurposing one of its most trafficked corridors - SE/SW 1st Street, between Biscayne Boulevard and SW 2nd Avenue.

 The national Complete Streets initiative involves transforming urban thoroughfares into a vibrant and safe public space for pedestrians, cyclists and others to arrive at local destinations like retail shops and restaurants.
-Such increased connectivity has served as a catalyst for economic development in other cities across the U.S.
+Such increased connectivity has served as a catalyst for economic development in other cities across the US.